 Just like the first two points, lost data and information are direct results of human-prone error and tendencies.
-If all the information hasn’t been collected within 24 hours (especially when it comes to serious incident reporting), evidence can get lost or even disappear.
+If the responsible person doesn’t collect all facts within 24 hours and properly completes an incident report template (which is particularly critical when it comes to serious incident reporting), evidence can get lost or even disappear.

 - Recurring incidents